 - Before jacking up the vehicle, apply wheel chocks or other tire blocks to the wheels to prevent the vehicle from moving.
 After jacking up the vehicle, support the vehicle weight with safety stands at the points designated for proper lifting before working on the vehicle. - These operations should be done on a level surface. - When removing a heavy component such as the engine or transaxle/transmission, be careful not to lose your balance and drop them.
-Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder.

-- Before starting repairs which do not require battery power: Turn off ignition switch. - Disconnect the negative battery terminal. - If the battery terminals are disconnected, recorded memory of radio and each control unit is erased.
+Also, do not allow them to strike adjacent parts, especially the brake tubes and master cylinder. - SGI231 - Before starting repairs which do not require battery power: Turn off ignition switch. - Disconnect the negative battery terminal. - If the battery terminals are disconnected, recorded memory of radio and each control unit is erased. - Battery posts, terminals and related accessories contain lead and lead compounds.
+Wash hands after handling.

-- To prevent serious burns: Avoid contact with hot metal parts.
-Do not remove the radiator cap when the engine is hot. - Dispose of drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically. - Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set.
+- To prevent serious burns: - Avoid contact with hot metal parts. - Do not remove the radiator cap when the engine is hot. - Dispose of or recycle drained oil or the solvent used for cleaning parts in an appropriate manner. - Do not attempt to top off the fuel tank after the fuel pump nozzle shuts off automatically. - Continued refueling may cause fuel overflow, resulting in fuel spray and possibly a fire. - Clean all disassembled parts in the designated liquid or solvent prior to inspection or assembly. - Replace oil seals, gaskets, packings, O-rings, locking washers, cotter pins, self-locking nuts, etc. with new ones. - Replace inner and outer races of tapered roller bearings and needle bearings as a set. - Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
+Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual.

-- Arrange the disassembled parts in accordance with their assembled locations and sequence. - Do not touch the terminals of electrical components which use microcomputers (such as ECM).
-Static electricity may damage internal electronic components. - After disconnecting vacuum or air hoses, attach a tag to indicate the proper connection. - Use only the fluids and lubricants specified in this manual. - Use approved bonding agent, sealants or their equivalents when required. - Use hand tools, power tools (disassembly only) and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks.
+- Use approved bonding agent, sealants or their equivalents when required. - Use hand tools, power tools (disassembly only) and recommended special tools where specified for safe and efficient service repairs. - When repairing the fuel, oil, water, vacuum or exhaust systems, check all affected lines for leaks.

-Before servicing the vehicle: Protect fenders, upholstery and carpeting with appropriate cov-
+Before servicing the vehicle: Protect fenders, upholstery and carpeting with appropriate covers